2017 TCU Horned Frogs baseball team: Season projections

-Coming off three straight College World Series appearances in 2014, 2015 and 2016, losing only four players to graduation and the Draft, and adding a highly ranked recruiting class, the 2017 Horned Frogs were projected as one of the "Eight for Omaha" in July 2016 by Baseball America, D1 Baseball and Perfect Game.
+The 2017 Horned Frogs were projected as one of the "Eight for Omaha" in July 2016 by Baseball America, D1 Baseball and Perfect Game.

-The Horned Frogs started the 2017 season as the unanimous preseason #1 club.
-For the third straight year, TCU was picked to finish first in the Big 12 Conference.
+The Horned Frogs started the 2017 season as the unanimous preseason #1 club, also being picked to finish first in the Big 12 Conference.

 Personnel

 Coaching staff

-TCU returns its entire coaching staff from the Frogs' 2014, 2015 and 2016 College World Series seasons.
+TCU returned its entire coaching staff from the Frogs' 2014, 2015 and 2016 College World Series seasons.
 After leading the Frogs to their third consecutive College World Series and being named Baseball America's 2016 National Coach of the Year, Jim Schlossnagle, the winningest coach in TCU Horned Frogs baseball history, inked a six-year contract extension worth over $1 million per year, and assistants Shane Mosiello and Kirk Saarloos inked multi-year contract extensions.